First Revamp (2013)

-Mother’s Choice came to us in summer 2013, looking to revamp their website for their Adoption Awareness Month Campaign.
-At the time their website was not mobile friendly and didn’t communicate their values and services well.
+Mother’s Choice came to us in the summer of 2013, looking to revamp their website for their Adoption Awareness Month campaign.
+At the time their website was not mobile-friendly, and they felt that their values and services could be better communicated.

-We revamped the website with a fully responsive layout, new content structure, simpler navigation, easier to read pages and engaging visuals.
-We also redesigned the online donation form, which had not generated many conversions, and ditched PayPal in place of PayDollar so they could accept both one-off and monthly donations.
+We revamped the website with a fully responsive layout, improved content structure, simpler navigation, and more readable pages with engaging visuals.
+The redesigned online donation form also helped conversions, as did our decision to ditch PayPal in favour of PayDollar to accept both one-off and monthly donations.

-“we don’t just want to be there at a point of crisis for young girls and children, we want to see a community so supportive of pregnant teenagers and children without families that they open their own hearts to help, and organizations like Mother’s Choice are no longer needed” – said Mother’s Choice.
+“We don’t just want to be there at a point of crisis for young girls and children.
+We want to see a community so supportive of pregnant teenagers and children without families that they open their own hearts to help, and organisations like Mother’s Choice are no longer needed.”